shivangidhiman/Decoding-IPL-Match-Analysis/README.md

 # Decoding-IPL-Match-Analysis

+Our project has two aims.
+1. Predict the
+outcome of matches, i.e. the winner of the match, based on previous years’ data.
+2. Predict the
+scores during certain intervals of the game.
+For example, the score in overs 1-15, 1-10 or 3-8 etc.

+To accomplish this, algorithms such as Decision Trees, Linear Regression, Random Forest and Support Vector Machines have been used.

 The file structure is as follows:

 1. **Dataset/**: This directory contains all the data files, stored weights and the embedding matrix.